Tell Me About Yourself

 “I need to be better at delegating.
 I really like getting things done well and on time, and sometimes I find myself just going ahead and doing something myself when I should have shared the task or taken the time to show someone how to do it.
 I realize when I do this I prevent someone on my team from learning, or I may actually slow down the project.
 I take group leadership roles when I can so that I can improve my delegation skills, and I’ve noticed that with each experience I improve as I let go of control.
 People are also appreciative that I’ve taken the time to share knowledge or skills.
 I hope I can find experiences like these in college.”

-“I’m uncomfortable speaking in front of a large group of people, which tend to make me nervous.
+“I’m uncomfortable speaking in front of a large group of people, which tends to make me nervous.
 To help myself improve, I decided to take a public speaking class at my high school this semester.
 My teacher says that I get better with each presentation, and I’m definitely starting to see improvements.”